-On December 19, 2012, the MTA and the MTA Bridges and Tunnels Boards approved \$2.5 billion in bond anticipation note issuance authority consisting of \$2.0 billion for transit and commuter purposes under either the MTA Transportation Revenue Obligation Resolution or the MTA Dedicated Tax Fund Obligation Resolution, and \$500 for MTA Bridges and Tunnels under the MTA Bridges and Tunnels General Revenue Obligation Resolution.
-The MTA and the MTA Bridges and Tunnels Boards also authorized the issuance of bonds to retire bond anticipation notes described above.
-On March 13, 2013, the MTA and MTA Bridges and Tunnels Boards authorized the use of the proceeds of such bond anticipation notes for the interim financing of other capital costs included in MTA's approved Capital Programs and MTA Bridges and Tunnels projected capital-spending requirements.
-Depending on the timing for the incurrence of the costs of repairs relating to Tropical Storm Sandy and the receipt of insurance and federal reimbursements, authorization may be sought in the future for the issuance of additional bond anticipation notes and bonds.
+On December 19, 2012, the MTA and the MTA Bridges and Tunnels Boards approved \$2.5 billion in bond anticipation note issuance authority, consisting of \$2.0 billion for transit and commuter purposes under either the MTA Transportation Revenue Obligation Resolution or the MTA Dedicated Tax Fund Obligation Resolution, and \$500 for MTA Bridges and Tunnels under the MTA Bridges and Tunnels General Revenue Obligation Resolution, for purposes of restoration of infrastructure damaged by Superstorm Sandy.
+MTA and the MTA Bridges and Tunnels Boards also authorized the issuance of bonds to retire bond anticipation notes described above.
+On March 13, 2013, MTA and MTA Bridges and Tunnels Boards expanded the authorized use of the proceeds of such bond anticipation notes for the interim financing of other capital costs included in MTA's approved Capital Programs and MTA Bridges and Tunnels projected capital spending requirements.
+Pursuant to this authority, MTA has put in place two liquidity facilities constituting bond anticipation notes under the MTA Transportation Revenue